 ARD Program Bucks County PA

 Secondly, the ARD applicant must provide the ARD form to the magisterial district judge at the ARD preliminary hearing date.
 Finally, the applicant must waive their right to a preliminary hearing to be eligible for the program.
-Notably, the Defendant may lose their right to ARD admission if they choose to hold a contested criminal preliminary hearing.
+Notably, the Defendant will lose their right to ARD admission if they choose to hold a contested criminal preliminary hearing.

 Bucks County ARD Application Procedure

 However, individuals denied acceptance into the ARD program may file a written reconsideration of the denial decision with the district attorney’s office.
-Individuals accepted into the Bucks County ARD program must complete a minimum of 10 hours of community service within ten months of the ARD admission date.
+Individuals accepted into the Bucks County ARD program must complete 10 hours of community service within ten months of the ARD admission date.
 In addition, they must pay approximately 70% ($1,100.00) of the ARD court costs before the ARD court date.

 Bucks County ARD by Mail